How to Use Caulk {The Complete Guide!}

 If you have old, stained, or cracked caulk anywhere in your house, it’s a good idea to replace it.
 I always recommend doing a yearly check of the caulk around your doors and windows, in your bathroom, and in your kitchen to see what needs replacing.

 Removing old caulk is tedious, but simple.
 Just grab a utility knife and run it along the either side of the bead of caulk.
-Then, use the tip of the knife to pry up a corner of the caulk – usually, once you get it started you can simply pull it right up!
+Then, use the tip of the knife to pry up a corner – usually, once you get it started you can simply pull it right up!
 The left over film or residue can be removed with soft plastic scouring pad.

 It depends on where your concrete is and what you’re sealing.
 If it’s an outdoor project that will be exposed to a lot of weather, I’d recommend you use Dynaflex Ultra Exterior Sealant.
 If it’s less exposed to the elements, I’d go with the Extreme Stretch Sealant.
 However, it should be noted that neither of these is recommended for use on horizontal surfaces – for that, or applications that will receive traffic, Concrete and Mortar Sealant or 3.0 Concrete would be recommended.